After a Lifetime Apart, COVID-19 Prison Release Reunites Mother and Daughter

 “Every day people are saying how frustrated they are being quarantined and how they’re going stir crazy inside,” says Chalana.
 “Well, that’s our lives every day.
 Just imagine what you’re going through now on quarantine, but you can’t control what time you go to bed, eat, or shower.
 You can’t watch TV, you have no internet, you have no computers.
 That’s a small taste of what our life is like in prison.”

-And to those who might say, “You did the crime so do the time”?
+Chalana knows that some people will say “you did the crime now do the time.”

-“We get that,” says Chalana.
+“I get that,” she says.
 “But at the same time, we’re people too.
-We’re your mothers, your daughters, your neighbors, your friends.
-We’re just people that are in a situation where we can’t be protected.”
+We’re your mothers, your daughters, your neighbors, your friends … I don’t deserve to die in here, and none of these ladies do.”

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.